Distributed Non-Convex Optimization with One-Bit Compressors on Heterogeneous Data: Efficient and Resilient Algorithms: Introduction

-{\bf Communication Efficiency.} Communication is a scare resource in FL \cite{mcmahan2016federated,kairouz2021advances}.
-Numerous efforts have been made to improve the provable communication efficiency of FL.
-FedAvg -- the most widely-adopted FL algorithm -- and its Algorithm \ref{alg: alg 1}s save communication via performing multiple local updates at the client side \cite{mcmahan2016federated,wang2019adaptive,stich2018local,li2020federated}.
+A variety of communication-saving techniques have been introduced.
+However, challenges remain.
+Specifically, FedAvg -- the most widely-adopted FL algorithm -- saves communication via performing multiple local updates at the client side \cite{mcmahan2016federated,wang2019adaptive,stich2018local,li2020federated}.
 Large mini-batch size is another communication-saving technique yet its performance turns out be often inferior to FedAvg \cite{lin2018don}.
+Due to full gradients/updates transmission, both FedAvg and large mini-batch are still communication expensive.
 Gradient compressors \cite{xu2020compressed} take the physical layer of communication into account and are used to reduce the number of bits used in encoding local gradient information.
 Quantized SGD (QSGD) \cite{alistarh2017qsgd} is a lossy compressor with provable trade-off between the number of bits communicated per iteration with the variance added to the process.
-However, its performance is shown to be inferior to simple compressor such as SignSGD \cite{bernstein2018signsgdmajority}, which, based on the sign, compresses a local gradient into a single bit.
-Nevertheless, SignSGD fails to converge in the presence of non-IID data \cite{safaryan2021stochastic,chen2020distributed}, and is not differentially private.
-This is because SignSGD neglects the information contained in the gradient magnitude.
+The performance of QSGD is shown to be inferior to simple sign-based compressor such as SignSGD \cite{bernstein2018signsgd,bernstein2018signsgdmajority} for IID data, which compresses a local gradient into a bit vector based on the sign of each coordinate.
+For IID data, SignSGD \cite{bernstein2018signsgdmajority} also enjoys nice resilience property -- it can tolerate up to 1/2 clients to be Byzantine.
+Nevertheless, signSGD fails to converge in the presence of non-IID data \cite{safaryan2021stochastic,chen2020distributed} due to its neglection of the gradient magnitude. \cite{jin2020stochastic} proposed a simple yet elegant method named stochastic sign SGD and analyzed its correctness on non-IID data.
+Unfortunately, no explicit convergence rate was given and their analysis (e.g.\,\cite[Theorem 6]{jin2020stochastic} ) contains major flaws, and there is no easy fix.
+Moreover, their method requires both the true gradient and the stochastic gradients to be bounded.
+It is worth noting when the local data is non-IID, even if the gradients are bounded, it is impossible for a system to tolerate up to 1/2 clients to be Byzantine \cite{mendes2015multidimensional}. \cite{safaryan2021stochastic} proposed a momentum version of sign-based method which converges with a rate $O\pth{T^{-1/4}}$.
+Both of our algorithms converge much faster when the client population is sufficiently large.